briancaffey/RedLM/ARTICLE.md

 - I used the `01-ai/Yi-1.5-9B-Chat` model for this test, but I probably should have used the base model rather than the chat model.
 - Some questions would not be capable of being answered by RAG.
 For example, some of the questions are about film renditions of the novel.
 Most of the questions seemed relevant to the content of the book, so I didn’t bother to filter out the questions that were not directly related to the book’s content.

-Here is an example of a question that the LLM test script answered incorrectly and the LLM + RAG test script answered correctly.
+Here is an example of a question that the LLM test script answered *incorrectly* and the LLM + RAG test script answered **correctly**.

 > 秦钟的父亲是如何死的？
 >